Scorecard Research Beacon

 The 2025 NBA draft takes place Wednesday, June 25, and Thursday, June 26, at Barclays Center in New York City.

-Round one of the draft airs live Wednesday, June 25, on ESPN and ABC, starting at 8 p.m.
-EDT.
+Round one of the draft aired live Wednesday, June 25, on ESPN and ABC.

-The draft will also be streamed live on the ESPN app, and fans can watch all the picks on ESPN.com.
+The draft is also streamed live on the ESPN app, and fans can watch all the picks on ESPN.com.

 The Walt Disney Co. is the parent company of ABC News and ESPN.